The Ishara International Puppet Festival

 Over the years, the Ishara International Puppet Festival has mounted award-winning puppetry productions, conducted several educational workshops and brought to India works by over 160 international companies.
 These include those from Brazil, Sweden, Spain, Turkey and the UK.

-From rod and string to mixed performances with dance, theatre and music, it’s a showcase of both traditional and modern kinds of the theatre art and among Asia’s largest puppet festivals.
-The eighteenth edition of the Ishara International Puppet Festival took place in 2020.
+From rod and string to mixed performances with dance, theatre and music, the festival a showcase of both traditional and modern kinds of the theatre art and among Asia’s largest puppet festivals.

 Check out more theatre festivals here.